dotpointer/autooff/README.md

 ## Usage

 Run autooff, either directly or through a cron job.
-Run with the -h argument to show options.
+Run with the -h argument to show options and -c to run the checks and output the results.

 A log file is written to the following location by default:
 ```